bbauska/zombiePolitics/README.md

 The people there are treated probably better than they are in the prisons in America.
 They have more doctors and medical practitioners per inmate.They’re eating better than anyone has ever eaten before ....
-One ofthe big problems is they become obese when they get there because they’ve never eaten that good beforc.7
+One ofthe big problems is they become obese when they get there because they’ve never eaten that good beforc.7</p>

-There is more than denial and ignorance at work in Inhofe’s answer.
-It is also symp­ tomatic of a society that is no longer capable of questioning itself, unraveling its abil­ ity to think critically and act in a morally responsible way This is a society in which language has become so debased and corrupted by power that morality and truth
+<p>There is more than denial and ignorance at work in Inhofe’s answer.
+It is also symp­
+tomatic of a society that is no longer capable of questioning itself, unraveling its abil­ ity to think critically and act in a morally responsible way This is a society in which language has become so debased and corrupted by power that morality and truth